There are two ways in which inaccurate product costing can affect a business.

-The goal is to satisfy your customer and not barely evade bankruptcy but also allow overall growth.
+The goal is to satisfy your customer and allow overall growth.

 What is Product Costing?

 You are done manufacturing a product.
 Now you have to get it out to the market.
 How much will you sell it for?
-Product costing is the answer to that question.
+Product costing is how you determine the answer to that question.